valeporpo/csv-from-html/README.md

 - ```colsDelimiter```: the column delimiter of the csv file (default is ';')

 > When you create the CsvFromHtml object, neither the "table" element nor the "row" elements nor the "cell" elements nor the trigger element need to exist in the DOM.
-> Using event delegation, it will capture the click on the first element in the DOM Tree that currently matches the triggerSelector
+> Using event delegation, it will capture the click event on the first element in the DOM Tree that currently matches the triggerSelector
 > and create the csv file using the elements that currently matches the rowSelector and cellSelector.

 ## Example